EdgeGallery/docs/Projects/MECM/MECM_Architecture_en.md

  Inventory provides realtime view of deployed applications on the edge hosts and applications configurations.
 Inventory is also used for external system registrations.

+## North
+ North provides interface to obtain the host list and application distribution deployment.
+At present, it mainly helps
+  the Appstore implement the subscription function.

 ## LCM Controller
  LCM Controller is responsible MEC application life cycle management operations by sending requests to appropriate